 Set up a semi-private space where your kiddo can play independently on Thanksgiving if any part of the day becomes a bit too overwhelming.

 - Have some of your kiddo’s favorite food on hand for comfort.

 Many families have picky eaters and their own Thanksgiving Day favorites.
 Create your own traditions by letting your kiddo choose a dish … it’s ok if it’s not part of the typical Thanksgiving menu!

 - Prepare for the big day by hosting a practice run (or several).

 While it’s impossible to account for everything, it can be beneficial to introduce some of the day’s festivities in advance to help him or her get acclimated before the big day.
 Go through family photographs to reintroduce your kiddo to anyone who may be unfamiliar.

 - Don’t feel obligated to do anything.

 If any part of the holiday seems too stressful, don’t feel pressured to make everything perfect.
-Just because everyone else is dressing up, doesn’t mean your kiddo has to do the same.
+Just because everyone else is dressing up in fancy clothes, doesn’t mean your kiddo has to do the same.
 Wearing a pilgrim hat at the dinner table isn’t required either.
 And it’s also ok to skip the big family party and have a quiet but special evening at home, if you prefer.

 If your child struggles with holidays and family gatherings like this, Hopebridge can assist.
-Contact us to find out how applied behavior analysis (ABA therapy) can be used to help your kiddo feel more comfortable in situations like this and live a more fulfilling life.
+Contact us to find out how evidence-based therapies like applied behavior analysis (ABA therapy) can be used to help your kiddo feel more comfortable in situations like this and live a more fulfilling life.